Daniel-Brum/Unity-Style-Guide/README.md

 <a name="3.1"></a>
 <a name="compiling"></a>
 ### 3.2 Compiling
-All scripts should compile with zero warnings and zero errors.
-You should fix script warnings and errors immediately as they can quickly cascade into very scary unexpected behavior.
+All scripts should compile with zero warnings.
+You should fix script warnings immediately as they can quickly accumulate and pollute the console.
+Suppress undesirable warnings with `pragma warning disable`.
+Under no circumstances should you suppress warnings beyond the scope you wish to ignore.

 Do *not* submit broken scripts to source control.
 If you must store them on source control, shelve them instead.